webfer/ansible-drupal/README.md

      Provide the password for your local machine.
      Note!
 Since it's an executable bash file, your local machine will prompt you for the password.

-   Fantastic!
-You've now cloned the configuration with the necessary Ansible files onto your local machine for deployment.
+   **Fantastic!** You have successfully cloned the configuration, along with the necessary Ansible files, onto your local machine for deployment.

 <br>
 <br>